 1. The source F1-terminating IAB-donor-CU may send an MIAB F1 SETUP TRIGGERING message to the source logical mobile IAB-DU to initialize the F1 Setup procedure towards the target F1-terminating IAB-donor-CU.
 The MIAB F1 SETUP TRIGGERING message includes the gNB ID of the target F1-terminating IAB-donor-CU and the information needed to establish the TNL connection with the target F1-terminating IAB-donor-CU for F1-C.

 NOTE: The mobile IAB-DU migration can also be triggered by the OAM.
-In this case, the OAM provides the mobile IAB-node with all information to initiate the F1 Setup procedure towards the target F1-terminating IAB-donor-CU, and step 1 is omitted.
+In this case, the OAM provides the mobile IAB-node with all information to initiate the F1 Setup procedure towards the target F1-terminating IAB-donor-CU, in which case step 1 is omitted.

 2. The target logical mobile IAB-DU initiates TNL establishment and F1 setup (as defined in clause 8.5) with the target F1-terminating IAB-donor-CU.
 During the F1 Setup procedure, the target logical mobile IAB-DU includes the gNB ID of the RRC-terminating IAB-donor-CU, and the BAP address of the co-located mobile IAB-MT in the F1 SETUP REQUEST message.